CONTENT WARNING: this article discusses gender-based violence

 Through these 16 girls, you’ll be exposed to unimaginable resilience, the far reaching impacts of gender-based violence and an opportunity to support girls this 16 Days of Activism in ending it once and for all.

 Esnart is nine years old.
 She loves going to school and playing ball games with her friends.
 Until recently, she and other girls her age were at risk of also becoming child brides, a practice that cuts across races and religions and strips girls of their childhoods and their futures.

-Just last year in Malawi, girls as young as 10 could be married, before a successful campaign in 2017 led by young activists saw the practice outlawed completely.
+Just last year in Malawi, girls as young as 10 could be married, before a successful campaign in 2017 led by young activists saw child marriage outlawed completely.
 Esnart and her peers can now decide if and when they choose to marry, but conflict, food crises and poverty mean many girls are still vulnerable to the practice.
 This will only change when we tackle the root causes as well as the laws that allow child marriage to take place.

 “Even if nobody listens to you and just carries on, you have to stand firm and maintain the dialogue.
 Such an engrained custom can only be changed through perseverance.” – Alima, 70, grandmother to six-year-old Awa, Mali